 That attitude is the biggest pitfall on your path.
 Without dreams there are no deeds.
-Therefore, keep your point on the horizon fixed in your mind.
-Follow the path that leads to your “North Star”.
-That is where you want to go.
-You just need to get there.
-Even if it’s going to take years.
-Just go for it.
+Therefore, hold your point on the horizon in your mind.
+Follow the path that leads to your "North Star".
+That's where you want to go.
+You just have to get there.
+Even if it takes years.
+Go for it.

 Free yourself as a leader from old patterns, and connect with your essence, your authentic power.
-So that you can set a true course.
+So that you can chart a true course.

 5. Have the courage to make radical choices

-Choosing clearly also means that you stop doing things.
-This again requires courage.
-It can also be painful, especially if the organization is still earning well from activities that you know are going to end, sooner or later.
-Then remember: only by focusing all of your arrows on your ultimate goal can you actually achieve it.
+Choosing clearly also means stopping things.
+This takes courage.
+It can also be painful, especially if the organization still makes good money from activities that you know will end sooner or later.
+Then remember: only by focusing all your arrows on your ultimate goal can you actually achieve it.

-You want to make sure the basics are in order first.
-You can’t build a house if the foundation is sagging.
-In order for your vision to succeed, you want to first chop-up, break apart and clean up the rubble.
+You first want to make sure that the basics are in order.
+You can't build a house if the foundation has collapsed.
+In order for your vision to succeed, you first want to chop up, disassemble and clean up the rubble.
 Only then can you build a new foundation.

 6. Make your mission collaborative

-If you don’t want your vision to get bogged down, it’s important to share it with everyone.
-With a shared mission you not only motivate your employees, but you also bring calm and structure in your organization.
-If you ensure a logical order of events in the transformation, it will also take shape.
+If you don't want your vision to get bogged down, it's important to share it with everyone.
+With a shared mission you not only motivate your employees, but you also bring peace and structure to your organization.
+If you provide a logical sequence of events in the transformation, it will also take shape.

-Moreover, if a mission statement is to work, it should not cover more than one page.
-Actually, you want to be able to explain in a few sentences what you are aiming for.
+Moreover, for a mission statement to work, it should be no more than one page.
+You actually want to be able to explain in a few sentences what you are aiming for.
 People also need to understand the message immediately.
 This is an important test.

 7. Put your heart into the business

-You don’t want your shared vision of the future to be a project that people do on the side.
-You want them to be constantly working on it.
+You don't want your shared vision of the future to be a project that people do on the side.
+You want them to constantly engage with it, connect with it.
 That means freeing up extra capacity and forming new teams.
-That means transforming all the work to be in line with the new strategy.
+That means reshaping all work to align with the new strategy.
 That means constant attention to what you stand for.
-Only by consistently aiming at that point on the horizon do you get one step closer to it every day together.
+Only by consistently aiming for that point on the horizon can you get one step closer together every day.